katetrahan/StormTrooper/README.md

   * Look into API options/research usability.
   * Draw out reasonable flow of info and user experience.

-#### _An application using Android Studio.
-Created and ready to be built on in the future._
+#### _An application using Android Studio to help the not so green thumb community keep their plants alive_

 #### By _**Kate Trahan**_

 ## Idea/Explanation

-_This application is used to take in the User's Location and share the weather of that location.
-I plan to add inches of rain to the app and based on how much rain is in the area I would like to add a guide on how much water to give plants as overwatering can be just as dangerous as under watering..
+_This application is used to take in the User's Location and share the weather of that location every hour for that day.
+The application also shows amount of rain(mm).The user is able to log notes on their garden and plants.
 Created 3/16/2018._

 ### Specs
 | Behavior | Input | Output |